Weak units, universal cells, and coherence via universality for bicategories: Weak units and universal 1-cells

 Notice that both Proposition \ref{prop:unitpreserve1} and Proposition \ref{prop:unitpreserve2} have a ``local'' character: if a tensor unit exists on a 0-cell in $X$, it will be mapped to a tensor unit in $Y$, irrespective of any property of $Y$ (except being unital, which is the minimal assumption for most of our results).

-In order to have a converse result, that a morphism preserving tensor units also preserves tensor divisibility, we are forced to renounce this local character: if $e: x \to x'$ is tensor divisible in $X$, even if $f: X \to Y$ preserves tensor units and all divisibility properties of 2-cells, there is no guarantee, for instance, that tensors of $f(e)$ with arbitrary 1-cells $a: f(x') \to y$ and $b: z \to f(x)$ of $Y$ should exist.
-In this sense, the definition of strong morphisms as ones that preserve divisibility properties seems the most general, and least redundant.
+In order to have a converse result, that a morphism preserving tensor units also preserves tensor universality, we are forced to renounce this local character: if $e: x \to x'$ is tensor universal in $X$, even if $f: X \to Y$ preserves tensor units and all universal properties of 2-cells, there is no guarantee, for instance, that tensors of $f(e)$ with arbitrary 1-cells $a: f(x') \to y$ and $b: z \to f(x)$ of $Y$ should exist.
+Therefore a ``global'' representability condition must be imposed.

-Nevertheless, showing preservation of tensor and par units may be easier than showing preservation of tensor and par divisible 1-cells, so the following can be useful.